nathanenterline/nathan_enterline/README.md

 - Virtual Machines (VirtualBox, VMWare, Hyper-V)

 ## Objective
-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field and I am open to full time positions as well as internships.

 ## Skills and Projects
 My education and experince has allowed me to gain experince in critical skills related to Cybersecurity.
 Below are some of the skills I have obtained along with links to a few example projects.